onsi/ginkgo/docs/MIGRATING_TO_V2.md

 - `BeforeSuite` and `AfterSuite` no longer run if all tests in a suite are skipped.
 - Ginkgo can now catch several common user gotchas and emit a helpful error.
 - Error output is clearer and consistently links to relevant sections in the documentation.
+- `By` now emits a timestamp.
+It also registers a `ReportEntry` that appears in the suite report as structured data.
+If passed a callback, `By` will now time the callback and include the duration in the suite report.
 - Test randomization is now more stable as tests are now sorted deterministcally on file_name:line_number first (previously they were sorted on test text which could not guarantee a stable sort).

 # Changes